lisahh986/Data-Science-Salary-Prediction/README.md

 ## Background :
 Data science is known as a swiftly advancing profession.
 Through provided dataset on Kaggle.com.
 We implement the goal of this analysis to examine a myriad of factors and their complex interconnections with the aim of predicting salary outcomes with precision.
-This study strives to furnish valuable insights into the current salary trajectories in the realm of data science, simultaneously laying a robust foundation for explorations into the impact of key determinants like experience level, employment type, company size, and geographical location on wage structures.
+This study strives to furnish valuable insights into the current salary trajectories in the realm of data science, simultaneously laying a robust foundation for explorations into the impact of key determinants like experience level, employment type, company size, and geographical location on wage structures detailed as:
+* Which size of the company effect Salary?
+* The correlation of the level of experience to Salary?
+* Which primary country of residence of the employee is getting the highest pay?

 ![Salaries](https://github.com/lisahh986/Data-Science-Salary-Prediction/assets/119891031/38c36d41-1ff3-4ea7-bf41-f0f38c050dcf)